Williams Street: History

+Logo used from 1994 to 1998.

-From 1990 to 1993, TBS had started its own original animated programming such as Captain Planet and 2 Stupid Dogs.
-This interested the team at Williams Street, and they all wished to create their own series.
-Towards the end of 1993, the three mustered up courage to approach Ted Turner with their ideas for Cartoon Network original programming.
-Turner turned them away, instead emphasizing they needed to prioritize using the corporate archive of animation he recently acquired, such as the Hanna-Barbera library.
+Cartoon Network Productions was formed in 1992 to produce the channel's programming, with its first programmers including Turner employee Mike Lazzo, CNN holdover Andy Merrill and executive Khaki Jones.
+From 1990 to 1993, TBS started original animated programming from Hanna-Barbera such as Captain Planet and 2 Stupid Dogs.
+Turner refused to allow them to commission original programming, instead emphasizing they needed to prioritize using the corporate archive of animation he recently acquired, such as the Hanna-Barbera library.
+Among the first productions by the network were anthology series such as ToonHeads.

 As Lazzo recounts, “Ted has said, ‘I bought you a library, now utilize it.'"
-It was from this library that the Cartoon Network programmers created the channel's first fully original series, Space Ghost Coast to Coast.
+It was from this library that the Cartoon Network programmers created the channel's first fully original series, The Moxy Show.
+The series' failure was followed by Lazzo's desire to create an adult-oriented series for the network's late night block, leading to the creation of Space Ghost Coast to Coast.
 They decided to produce their own series pilot.
 On a shoestring budget, they tried to come up with compatible ideas.
 During brainstorming, they realized they could simply re-use footage of any series in the Turner library.
 They eventually settled on Space Ghost and Dino Boy.
 Because they felt it would fit, they paired it with Mike Lazzo's idea of a satirical talk show with a clueless host asking guests a stream of stupid questions.
 The final pilot featured rotoscoped animation superimposed on a simple background and used CNN interview footage for the live-action interview.
 The pilot was completed and presented to Cartoon Network, and Space Ghost Coast to Coast was then greenlit for a ten-episode season.
 Soon the series was acquiring its first C and D-list celebrity guests, small animation and writing crew, and voice actors.
-The voice actor for Space Ghost was local voice actor George Lowe; all other roles were done by the GPI crew.
+Space Ghost was voiced by local voice actor George Lowe instead of Gary Owens to save costs, while C. Martin Croker, an animator poached from Designefx, performed other roles.
+Screenwriter Matt Maiellaro and editor Michael Cahill were brought on through connections to Lazzo, contributing to the series' unique surreal humor and rapid-fire editing.
 The series eventually premiered on April 14, 1994.
-This marked Cartoon Network's first original series and the first animated talk show in history.
+Due to its more mature and surreal humor, the series attracted a devoted cult audience.
+Its success led to a special that was simulcast on TBS, a special short for VHS release of blockbuster The Mask, and guests who were more well-known.